Spoil your taste buds in Christchurch

 Growing up in Christchurch, I've seen the cafe and restaurant scene evolve into world class dining

 Growing up in Christchurch, I've seen the cafe and restaurant scene evolve into a world class dining experience.
-While the 2011 earthquake was absolutely devastating for my city, it has created a unique opportunity for Christchurch to reinvent itself and the dining scene.
 If you're seeking trendy cafes with delicious coffee, head to Addington, Papanui or Cashmere.
 Restaurants specialising in seafood tend to go hand in hand with great views, Sumner, Cashmere and Lytellton are the best options.
 Affordable restaurants are densely scattered down Riccarton Road.
-High-end restaurants used to be focused in the city center, but most have moved just outside post earthquake.
+High-end restaurants can be found in The Terrace area of the Chrischurch downtown area.

 Located in an old mechanics shop in Addington, this cafe has an ultra cool vibe without being pretentious and is the best place in Christchurch to get your caffeine fix.
 Large tables with mix matched chairs full up this trade fair venue that is committed to donating all of its profits to the communities it sources its products from.
 Easily the best eggs benedict I have had, period.
 If possible plan your visit on a lazy Saturday or Sunday, just past midday.
 It will be buzzing and you might have to wait a little while for a table but it is always worth it.